 Using one of the two PGM Outputs allows the DSC 832 to work with 4-wire smoke detectors.
 The PGM out provides switched power for resetting the 4-wire smokes, while one of the standard zone inputs is programmed for the fire alarm function.

 The two PGM outputs can be programmed for many other functions, including relay activation, system status outputs, etc.

 Status outputs like system trouble and armed condition are automatically issued by the panel.

 The user can initiate relay outputs through button presses at a system keypad.
 In addition, relays can be activated remotely with the addition of an Escort module (see below).

 At the time I installed a DSC Power 832 in my own home, I had my choice of any panel on the market.
 After many years in the alarm business, I had seen many panels come and go, while others remained.

-I also wanted Alpha display keypads with customizable text.
-These were available with several Ademco home security systems, and I wouldn’t have gone wrong choosing one of them.
+Secondly, I wanted Alpha display keypads with customizable text.
+These were available with several brands of alarm, including Ademco home security systems, and I wouldn’t have gone wrong choosing one of them.